 In a world of keto, low carb, high fat, low carb high fat, paleo, primal, vegan and carnivarian (actually a thing now) there’s no wonder there’s so much mass confusion about what the best diet is.
 Amongst these doctrines, there is very little room for context – the low carb keto folk will say that carbs are the devil, without considering someone’s level of exercise or hormone status, while some vegan folk think that plants will change the world and meat causes diabetes – an actual claim from the recent propaganda film, What the Health.

-And I get it… Tribes are cool and extremes are easy.
-But in order to work out what YOU should be eating, the solution goes beyond tribalism and into your personal framework.
+And I get it… Tribes are cool and extremes are cognitively enticing, but in order to work out what YOU should be eating the solution goes beyond tribalism and into your personal framework.
 We learnt this in my previous post on carbs making you fat where I made the claim that carb intake should be dependent on your activity level and goals (weight loss, mass gain, performance).
 In this post we go deeper and look at different bodytypes and their ability to turn carbs into energy or store as bodyfat….
 Yes, there’s solid evidence to say that your carb intake should be determined by your bodytype!

 Two important footnotes: